awsdocs/amazon-redshift-developer-guide/doc_source/c_Loading_tables_auto_compress.md

 When the COMPUPDATE parameter is ON, the COPY command applies automatic compression whenever you run the COPY command with an empty target table and all of the table columns either have RAW encoding or no encoding\.

 To apply automatic compression to an empty table, regardless of its current compression encodings, run the COPY command with the COMPUPDATE option set to ON\.
-To disable automatic compression, run the COPY command with the COMPUPDATE option set to OFF\.
+To turn off automatic compression, run the COPY command with the COMPUPDATE option set to OFF\.

 You cannot apply automatic compression to a table that already contains data\.